Worf: Books and comics

-IDW Comics took the character in a different direction in its licensed works.
-In the official comic book prequel to the 2009 movie Star Trek, Worf is a General in the Klingon Empire who is dispatched to deal with Romulan Captain Nero and his significantly altered mining vessel, the Narada.
-When the Klingon forces suffer a crushing defeat, Worf agrees to Nero's demand to board a shuttle and come on board the Narada.
-Worf takes the opportunity to surprise Nero, cutting into the Narada's hull and fighting his way to the main bridge for a confrontation with Nero.
-Already prepared for such a tactic, Nero succeeds in surprising Worf by impaling him through the back with a large mechanical tentacle.
-When the Enterprise-E arrives to do battle with the Narada, Nero agrees to beam Worf over if the ship will lower its shields.
-When Captain Data agrees, Worf is beamed back to the ship, giving the Narada time to fire on the Enterprise.
-The ship suffers heavy damage, but manages to raise its shields in time to prevent a second attack.
-Nero then leaves the battle to continue his assault on the planet Vulcan.
-Worf is assumed to have survived, but this is never explicitly mentioned in the comic.
+IDW Publishing took the character in a different direction in its licensed works.
+In the official comic book prequel to the 2009 movie Star Trek, Worf is a General in the Klingon Empire who is dispatched to deal with Romulan Captain Nero and his significantly altered mining vessel, the Narada, which leads to a confrontation in which Nero impales Worf through the back with a large mechanical tentacle.
+When the Enterprise-E intervenes, Nero beams Worf to Captain Data, but uses the opportunity to inflict heavy damage on the Enterprise before leaving to attack the planet Vulcan.
+Worf's status after this is never explicitly mentioned in the comic.

-In Una McCormack's Star Trek: Picard: The Last Best Hope- a direct prequel to Star Trek: Picard- Worf is promoted to Captain of the Enterprise-E in 2381 once Picard is promoted to Admiral.
+In Una McCormack's Star Trek: Picard: The Last Best Hope, a direct prequel to Star Trek: Picard, Worf is promoted to Captain of the Enterprise-E in 2381 once Picard is promoted to Admiral.

-Spin-off discussions

-Due to Worf's popularity there was some talk of a Captain Worf series before the franchise went into the Trek re-boots.
-Dorn said he had tried to pitch a Captain Worf show in the 2010s, but he was not successful.
-The actor was reportedly offered a role as a Worf-ancestor on Star Trek: Discovery but this did not come to fruition.